 CHP plants have very high efficiency levels.
 When generation is based on natural gas, the steam turbine can be combined with a gas turbine – which further improves efficiency.
 Regardless of type of fuel used, approximately 90 per cent of the energy is utilised.
 This has clear advantages over other power plants, which use only the electricity generated and thus utilise only around 35-50 per cent of the energy content.

 Contribution to a better climate

-Another important feature of district heating, is that it not only allows the use of waste heat, but also bio-fuels, waste fuels or large heat pumps available in an environmentally sustainable way.
+Another important feature of district heating is that it not only allows the use of waste heat from traditional electricity generation, but can also use bio-fuels, waste and large heat pumps for generation in an environmentally sustainable way.

 How district heating works